Specialelektronik/elm-se-ui/README.md

 # TODO
  - [ ] Form File button
- - Documentation (type that takes a label, description, code examples)
+ - [ ] Documentation (type that takes a label, description, code examples)
+ - [ ] Refactor Image, add alt text and improve dimensions (figure tag, width and height optional and is should be responsive)

 # Maybe TODO
  - [ ] Message (can be useful to insert into a product listing to announce stuff)